5 Essential Ingredients for Customer-Centric Marketing

 We’re swimming in a world of data, from Google Analytics to Facebook advertising profiles.
 But that information is only as good as our ability to utilise it.
 When it comes to a customer-centric strategy, you need to develop a structured approach to data that allows you to see, and cater for, the individual.

 There is no doubt that this approach raises questions of privacy.
 Those questions are best addressed than left to fester.
 It’s essential you access only that information which is freely and legally made available to you by customers, and that you store such information in a safe and secure way.
-This conflict is highlighted starkly in a study of 24,000 global consumers carried out by Verint in 2017, in which 80% of consumers admit to wanting a personalised service tailored to them, with 89% also saying it’s vital to know how secure their data is.
+Protecting personal data is vital for earning consumer trust, with 83% of consumers considering it a top priority.
+While 80% demand assurances against data sharing, only half feel informed about how their data is handled, and 71% worry about its security on social media platforms.

 What does that mean for you?
 It means that developing data that is truly designed for people must tread the tightrope between personalisation and privacy.
-Make sure you understand the individual, but have processes in place to keep that individual’s data safe, even if it implies the use of services provided by Fully-Verified, whose main task, in addition to video id verification, is to take care of the personal data security.
+Make sure you understand the individual, but have processes in place to keep that individual’s data safe.

 Learn to respond